Marathon Petroleum Company Youth Education Series 2018-19 Season

-Residencies end with a 10-15 minute performance that can be scheduled during the school day, during an existing event such as a PTA meeting, showcase night, performance for parents – or even a performance onstage at the Paramount. is residency aligns with core components of arts education for students.
-The fall semester will be for grades 2 – 5 and will feature lessons built around the show Madagascar, Jr. e spring semester will be for 2nd – 6th grades and will use the script of Honk, Jr.
+Residencies end with a 10-15 minute performance that can be scheduled during the school day, during an existing event such as a PTA meeting, showcase night, performance for parents, or even a performance onstage at the Paramount.
+The residency aligns with core components of arts education for students.
+The fall semester will be for grades 2 – 5 and will feature lessons built around the show Madagascar Jr. and the spring semester will be for 2nd – 6th grades and will use the script of Honk Jr.

 The residencies are available FREE OF CHARGE (based on availability) for schools who have a high percentage of students on the free and reduced school lunch program, schools that are classed as economically disadvantaged or schools that have a shortage of arts resources.

 Reserve your residency now by emailing email@example.com

 Email firstname.lastname@example.org with the following information: Name of show, performance time, teacher name, grade level, school, school mailing address, email address, phone number, number of students, number of adults (including any parents you anticipate) and any special seating requirements you may have.

 - If you have parents that wish to attend the performance, you should include their number with your other adults when you make your reservation.
 Otherwise, seating with your group may not be possible.
 Parents can still pay separately when you arrive.

 - Please make sure that any special needs have been noted on your reservation form or email request.
 It is critical for our staff to have advance notice of access issues or any other special accommodations.